dykstrom/fasm-ant/README.md

 # fasm-ant

-Custom ant task for building flat assembler files
+Project fasm-ant is (will be) a custom ant task for building [flat assembler](http://flatassembler.net) files.